Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

 ✔ Default Team              4e44d44f-d444-4f44-9999-04f4ca44d4a4  administrator
 ```

-The command returned details about my current logged in organization.
+The command returns details about your current logged in organization.
 The ID of the org from the command is `123937327920141`.
 Use this as the `tenantID` field in the yaml content below.

 #### Retrieve the Environment ID

-To retrieve the ID of the Environment resource created earlier run the command below.
+Run the following command to retrieve the ID of the Environment resource created earlier.
 Be sure to update the command to use the same environment name you created.

 ```bash
 axway central get environments $YOUR_ENVIRONMENT_NAME -o yaml